 - Almost exclusively online.
 Sometimes a brick-and-mortar location can be helpful, especially when it comes to complicated loans.
 PenFed only has a handful of locations, and none of them are in the Midwest or the West Coast.
-So you’re likely to experience PenFed’s car loan process completely online.
-You may need to look elsewhere if in-person service is a must.

 Compare more car loan providers

 Applications vary based on if you’re an existing customer or not.
 Members may log into their account and apply for an auto loan from the online portal.

 Those who aren’t PenFed members should follow these steps:

 - Go to the PenFed site.